project-chip/connectedhomeip/examples/lighting-app/bouffalolab/README.md

 -   To do factory reset, press BOOT button over 4 seconds, release BOOT button after led blink stopped.

-## Test with chip-tool
+## Test Commission and Control with chip-tool

-Please follow [chip_tool_guide](../../../docs/guides/chip_tool_guide.md) and [guide](../../chip-tool/README.md) to build and use Matter official test chip-tool.
+Please follow [chip_tool_guide](../../../docs/guides/chip_tool_guide.md) and [guide](../../chip-tool/README.md) to build and use chip-tool for test.

 ### Prerequisite for Thread Protocol